AlcoholRehabHelp Logo

 How Step 6 Works

-Step six requires establishing a strong connection with your higher power.
-It is not about having a spiritual awakening, but about building a relationship with a higher power.
-The step teaches you about humility and self-reflection.
+During step six, people establish a strong connection with their higher power.
+While not directly a spiritual awakening, this relationship with a higher power encourages humility and self-reflection.

-AA encourages participants to remember the basic nature of human beings.
-Everyone has needs they want met, but how you go about doing that can be defective and self-destructive.
+AA encourages participants to remember the fundamental nature of human beings.
+Everyone has needs, but how you meet these needs can be defective and self-destructive.

 AA participants continue to explore the root of their addiction during step six.
-They search for the underlying emotional and mental issues that led to alcoholism and their old ways.
-Once identified, you let go of these defects as you work through these steps.
+They pinpoint the underlying emotional and mental issues that led to alcoholism and their old ways.

 • Greed